Watch: Heavy rains across North India leave 18 dead, cause widespread destruction

 A 30-year-old woman was killed after the wall of a veterinary hospital collapsed on her in north Delhi’s Subzi Mandi area on Sunday, the police said, according to PTI.
 The woman was identified as Priti, a resident of Haryana’s Sonepat district.

-An autorickshaw driver in Rohini area after a tree fell on his vehicle amid heavy rain.
+An autorickshaw driver died in Rohini area after a tree fell on his vehicle amid heavy rain.

 The national capital received 153 millimetres of rain in the 24 hours leading up to 8.30 am on Sunday, the highest in a day in July since 1982, according to the India Meteorological Department.